Baseball Caps: How They're Made

 Basic Materials

-- Cardboard or plastic: For the bill
+- Cardboard or plastic: Used for shaping the bill.

 The Manufacturing Process